-As it stands, there are three golf courses on Daufuskie Island and two of them are at Haig Point.
+As it stands, there are only two golf courses on Daufuskie Island and they are both at Haig Point and both are designed by Rees Jones.
+Recently, the island lost its Bloody Point Golf Course, which closed down in December due to lack of play and resources.
 A fourth golf course, the Jack Nicklaus-designed course (with two holes on the Atlantic Ocean) at the once opulent Melrose Resort, remains closed following bankruptcies and ownership changes over the last few years.

 The Rees Signature Course, once ranked among the top 100 in the country by both Golf Digest and Golf Magazine after it was built in 1986 (Jones renovated it in 2007), is the crown jewel.
 It's actually two golf courses in one and offers not 18 holes, but 20 holes, in what is one of the most unique design concepts in the world.